Canvasflow/canvasflow-format-xml/Issue.md

 Along the entire format you will have reference for the protocol `bundle://`, this refers to the path for the `assets` directory.

-For example let’s say that we have the following structure.
+For example, let’s assume we have the following structure:

 ```
 example.issue